 - Get help for heavy chores around the house.

 Ask someone to do heavy chores for you, such as shoveling snow or mowing lawns.
-You might ask friends or family for help.
-Or think about hiring someone.
+Maybe there is a friend, family member, or community group that can help.

 If angina is more severe and you are having a hard time managing it, think about making changes in your life that might help.
 If it makes sense to do so, think about moving to a different home to avoid the physical stress caused by climbing stairs or doing heavy chores.
-If your job involves heavy labor, think about changing the kind of work you do.
+If you work, think about asking for extra breaks or for tasks that allow you to sit.
+You can ask your doctor to write a note requesting these breaks or other adjustments so you can keep working.

 Talk with your doctor if you are having a hard time managing your angina.
 Let your doctor know if angina is stopping you from doing daily activities or doing things that you enjoy.
 You and your doctor can decide whether to try other treatments.